Micharl13/Vector-front-end-framework/README.md

 - Minimal, modern CSS utilities
 - Responsive grid and layout classes
 - Buttons, typography, and color utilities
-- Easy to use — just add the link in your HTML code
+- Easy to use — just add the link in your HTML cod

-## Status

 ## Status